bemug/bemug.github.io/_pages/about.md

 title: "About"
 ---

-Malamute Games is developing video games the way we think they should be: fun.
+Malamute Games is developing video games the way we think they should be.

 Malamute Games is single-handedly run by **Benjamin Mugnier**.
 It allows him to market games he wouldn't otherwise, as he's almost undercover.